 Our patients are increasingly dealing with Computer Vision Syndrome at an alarmingly fast rate.

 The chief complaint for office visits this month has been – “eye strain”.
-Therefore, we felt compelled to share this spectacular article by Dr. Kendall E. Donaldson.
+Therefore, we felt compelled to share this spectacular article by Dr Stephanie Wu.
 Please take the time to read this well-written document entirely.
 Thank you!

 Stephanie Wu, MD | peer reviewed | Clinical Correlations, January 2022

 The following are excerpts from a peer review article from Dr. Stephanie E Wu, a physician resident, internal medicine, NYU Langone Health discussing CSV.
 To read the full peer review, visit: Computer Vision Syndrome: A Growing Issue in a Digital World – Clinical Correlations

 - As we continue to use electronic devices on a frequent basis, it can be valuable to know preventive measures and treatments for CVS.
 Correcting refractive errors from myopia and presbyopia will increase visual acuity and ensure that retinal images are focused appropriately .
 In order to minimize awkward head positioning and neck pain, ophthalmologists can determine an individuals’ optimal computer working distance and prescribe occupational bifocals specifically for computer use and reading.
 Dry eye and eye strain can be relieved by lowering the monitor so that the middle of the screen is approximately 5 to 6 inches below eye level, blinking more often during digital device use, and taking more frequent breaks during long work periods .
 These regular breaks during electronic device use will relax the ocular accommodative system and minimize visual fatigue.